 Fielding questions from disgruntled smartphone owners on Twitter, Adrienne Hayes, Motorola’s Chief Marketing Officer, confirmed the Lenovo-owned brand would be pushing on in a bid to keep footing with the likes of the LG G4 and Samsung Galaxy S6.

 Questioned on whether the camera would be “the main focal point” of future Motorola phones, Hayes confirmed: “YES.
-We know we need to improve here and are definitely going to “bring it”.”

 Although remaining tight lipped on when these snap-happy handsets will be brought to market, Hayes has detailed some of the improvements consumers can expect.